ltskinner/machine-learning/books/representation_learning_NLP/README.md

   - is there a unified text+image tokenizer?
     - image tokenization is neat
     - and I think general tokenization was solved "quickly"
+- ch9: distributed knowledge representations are introduced, i.e. lwo-dimensional continuous embeddings are used to represent symbolic knowledge
+  - i wonder if theres any real sauce here